 - Tako: Very nice texture to the octopus.

-- Hotate: Pristine, sweet scallops with a tangy dressing over the top (a bit too much of it, I thought)
+- Hotate: Pristine, sweet scallops with a basil dressing over the top (a bit too much of it, I thought)

 - Ikura: Very good salmon roe.

 - Uni: Not the best we’ve had in L.A. but satisfying enough.

 For pictures of the restaurant and the fish, please launch the slideshow below.
 Scroll down for thoughts on price/value and why the lunch sushi combo was not the best idea.

 Service was fine, if a little harried with the lunch crush—it wasn’t really feasible to have a conversation with the sushi chef (and no provenance was specified for any of the fish).
 All of this came to about $120 with tax and tip, or just about $60/head (I add this in case you’re innumerate).
 That’s pretty good in the abstract for 12 pieces of nigiri, a hand roll plus miso soup—especially with a few esoteric pieces included in the combo.
 However, the combo included a number of things I wouldn’t have ordered myself (the tuna, the shrimp, the tamago) plus one that I wouldn’t have known to order but didn’t actually care for too much (the ojisan).
 On the other hand, the belt fish and the hachibiki were enjoyable and neither was on their nigiri menu (they also have no board visible with daily special fish on it).
 Still, for about the same amount of money, we could have come up with 12 pieces, all of which we wanted to eat and would probably have been happier.